Margarita Cocktails - best recipes and history

 To salt the glass, run a lime wedge around the outside of the glass' rim and then roll the rim in salt rather than dipping the rim into juice and then salt.
 The dipping method coats the inside of the glass with salt which is inevitably washed into the cocktail so polluting it with too much salt.

-At the time of writing (February 2019) we boast 64 different Margarita Recipes on Difford’s Guide.
+We boast over 70 different Margarita Recipes on Difford’s Guide.
 However, the following are our favourites.

 Blood Orange Margarita